jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 (The Lubavitcher Rebbe)

-**N**: This is a good reminder to beware of prophecies, even if they may be correct, but are often inaccurate.{.note}

 ---

 - An angel of G‑d stood in the way... his sword drawn in his hand (22:22-23)